-The Microsoft Agent Framework enables graph-based multi-agent workflows with typed message routing and conditional edges.
-This article builds a parallel multi-agent RAG supervisor — four specialist agents research a query simultaneously from different angles, a manual fan-in aggregator collects their outputs, and a synthesizer merges everything into one comprehensive streamed answer.
+The Microsoft Agent Framework runs graph-based multi-agent workflows.
+It supports typed message routing and conditional edges.
+In this blog, we build a parallel multi-agent RAG supervisor.
+Four specialist agents research a query at the same time from different angles.
+A manual fan-in aggregator collects their outputs.
+Then a synthesizer merges everything into one streamed answer.

-Complete the FastAPI RAG Backend article first — this agent plugs into the same backend as all other agent implementations.
+Work through the FastAPI RAG Backend article first.
+This agent plugs into the same backend as all the other agent implementations.

 Architecture